betteriot/betteriot-principles/README.md

 ## Openness
 Contributors: [@tamberg](https://twitter.com/tamberg), ...

-### The company SHOULD publish the device source code under an open source license.
+### 6. The company SHOULD publish the device source code under an open source license.

 Assessment criteria: Files are accessible on inspection.
 We recommend using MIT License or Apache 2 or GPLv3 licenses for the source code or at least a license compliant with the Open Source Definition (https://opensource.org/docs/osd).

-### The company SHOULD publish the device hardware designs under an open hardware license.
+### 7. The company SHOULD publish the device hardware designs under an open hardware license.

 Assessment criteria: Files are accessible on inspection.These may include but not limited to schema files, PCB layouts, and any other materials that would support the recreation of the product by the end user.
 We recommend using a license compliant with the Open Source Hardware Definition (https://www.oshwa.org/definition/).

-### The company SHOULD publish the backend source code under an open source license.

-Assessment criteria: Files are accessible on inspection.
-We recommend using MIT License or Apache 2 or AGPLv3 licenses for the source code or at least a license compliant with the Open Source Definition (https://opensource.org/docs/osd).

 ## Data Governance
 Contributors: Dr. Alison Powell, [@marksimpkins](https://twitter.com/marksimpkins), [@digiteracy](https://twitter.com/digiteracy)

-### The company SHOULD make it visible to its customers what data and channels of communication the device / service uses.
+### 8. The company SHOULD make it visible to its customers what data and channels of communication the device / service uses.

 Assessment criteria: Labelling is applied on packaging or product and online presence indicating in plain language the data flow.
 Use our suggested labelling system.

-### The company MUST/SHOULD make it possible for customers to turn off the connection/s to any data cloud.
+### 9. The company MUST/SHOULD make it possible for customers to turn off the connection/s to any data cloud.
 They should make clear the ‘risk’ associated with doing this.

 Assessment criteria: The dependancy label is included on product or packaging as well as the company’s online present.
 Use our suggested labelling system.

-### The company MUST/SHOULD? not degrade/change the current core functionality of the device in the future, offering the same core product functionality throughout the natural life of the product.
+### 10. The company MUST/SHOULD? not degrade/change the current core functionality of the device in the future, offering the same core product functionality throughout the natural life of the product.
 The company MUST not actively reduce core functionality through the natural life of the product.

 Assessment criteria: List of core functionality vs. secondary functionality.
 Access to all commercially accessible versions of products for testing.
 Test the core functionality on audit.

 ## Permissions, Entitlement
 Contributors: [@dekstop](https://twitter.com/dekstop), [@marksimpkins](https://twitter.com/marksimpkins), [@digiteracy](https://twitter.com/digiteracy)

-### Switch guarantee - A company should offer customers the right to transfer ownership of hardware, to export their data, and to migrate service providers.
+### 11. Switch guarantee - A company should offer customers the right to transfer ownership of hardware, to export their data, and to migrate service providers.

 Assessment criteria: Your website publishes a form where customers can request a change of ownership (change of user associated with the hardware), data export and service provider change.
 Transparency Contributors: Pilgrim Beart

-### A company MUST be explicit to a customer as to whether there are secondary legal obligations, e.g. if they’re buying car insurance via a monitoring device, they might have an obligation to provide valid data.
+### 12. A company MUST be explicit to a customer as to whether there are secondary legal obligations, e.g. if they’re buying car insurance via a monitoring device, they might have an obligation to provide valid data.

 Assessement criteria: Include on product or packaging.
 Use our labelling system.

-### The company MUST be explicit as to the expected duration of terms (e.g. for how many years is device support guaranteed?)
+### 13. The company MUST be explicit as to the expected duration of terms (e.g. for how many years is device support guaranteed?)

 Assessement criteria: Include on product or packaging.
 Use our labelling system.

-### If a company wants to change the above, it MUST first ask permission from the customer (not just notify, or silently change terms).
+### 14. If a company wants to change the above, it MUST first ask permission from the customer (not just notify, or silently change terms).

 Assessment criteria: Terms & conditions changes are communicated to customers and their permission is sought explicitly.

 ## Security
 Contributors: [@LargeCardinal](https://twitter.com/LargeCardinal), [@gmarkall](https://twitter.com/gmarkall), Jan-Peter Kleinhans

-### The company MUST provide minimum cryptographic security on its servers & secure configuration
+### 15. The company MUST provide minimum cryptographic security on its servers & secure configuration
 A company’s customers should be protected and the security of their products should be a priority in the development cycle.

 Backend Service Systems: